Ben's Watch Club

 PAID PROMOTION?

-Some of our videos feature this message; usually when reviewing a watch that has been provided for that review video or in the rare instances where the content features a third-party paid video sponsor.
-Obviously, if we have purchased a product with our own money then this message won’t be there.
+Some of our videos feature this message when reviewing a review sample watch that has been provided for that review video or in the rare instances where the content features a third-party paid video sponsor.

 Sometimes, when reviewing products that have had their ‘cost covered’ by Amazon, we disclose this in the video but do not use the ‘includes paid promotion’ pop-up.
 Why is this?